-A.A. insists that there is only one treatment for alcoholism.
-That’s complete abstention from all alcohol for life.
-Failure to abstain completely will end in premature death.
+AA insists that there is only one treatment for alcoholism.
+That’s complete abstinence from alcohol for life.
+Failure to abstain completely will always end in premature death.

-However, a half century ago contrary scientific research evidence began to emerge.
-Researchers that some alcoholics can learn to drink in moderation, contrary to A.A.’s theory.
-A study of the effectiveness of an alcoholism treatment program found that 7 to 11 years later, 11 of the 93 patients (about 12%) had returned to controlled moderate drinking
+Yet a half century ago contrary scientific evidence began to emerge.
+Researchers found that some alcoholics can learn to drink in moderation, Of course, that’s contrary to AA’s theory.
+A study was made of alcoholism treatment program.
+It found that 7 to 11 years later, 11 of the 93 patients (about 12%) had returned to moderate drinking

 Responses to the Sobell’s evidence were heated and even viscious.
 Opponents charged them with misrepresenting their findings.
 They also even accused them of falsifying their results.
 How else, some asked, could these heretical claims be explained?

 Five different panels of inquiry examined charges of scientific misconduct.
 Panels even represented the U.S. Congress and the American Psychological Association (APA).
 The verdicts?
-There was no evidence, much less any indication, of fraud or misrepresentation. hus, science prevailed over ideology.
+There was no evidence, much less any indication, of fraud or misrepresentation.
+Thus, science won over ideology.

 In spite of strong opposition, evidence has continued to grow that alcoholism isn’t a progressive disease.
 A disease that, in the absence of complete abstinence from alcohol, leads to premature death.

-For example, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) conducted a nation-wide study of 43,000 adults in the U.S. They found that 17.2% those who had been diagnosed as alcohol dependent (alcoholic) were drinking alcohol in a controlled and moderate way.
+For example, a federal agency (NIAAA) conducted a nation-wide study of 43,000 diagnosed alcoholics in the US.
+They found that 17.2% were drinking alcohol in a controlled and moderate way.
 About the same proportion (18.2%) were abstaining.
 Only 25% of the alcoholics had not moderated their alcohol consumption.